barvian/tw-reset/README.md

 ### Container queries included by default

-Tailwind v4 [will support container queries out-of-the-box](https://tailwindcss.com/blog/tailwindcss-v4-alpha#designed-for-the-modern-web), so `tw-reset` includes the [official container query plugin](https://github.com/tailwindlabs/tailwindcss-container-queries) that uses the same syntax as the ones in v4.
+Tailwind v4 [will support container queries out-of-the-box](https://tailwindcss.com/blog/tailwindcss-v4-alpha#designed-for-the-modern-web), so `tw-reset` includes the [official container query plugin](https://github.com/tailwindlabs/tailwindcss-container-queries) that uses the same syntax as Tailwind v4.
 If you were previously using this plugin, make sure you remove it when adding `tw-reset`:

 ```diff
 module.exports = {